 The Womb Surround Process Workshop form presented in this manual came from those beginnings in the early 1990s.
 I never expected to be still offering them.

-I believe that the most efficient time to work with anyone is to work with parents and if they already have children, their children during the preconception time, gestation, prenatal, birth, and post-natal periods.
+I believe that the most efficient time to work with anyone is to work with parents and, if they already have children, their children during the preconception time, gestation, prenatal, birth, and post-natal periods.
 I focus on the pre- and peri-natal time frame for family, infant, child, teen and adult therapy because I am dedicated to working as efficiently and compassionately as possible.

-Here are a few of the skills that the WS format has strengthened in me; The ability to:
+Here are a few of the skills that the WS format has strengthened in me.
+The ability to:

-1. Attend to the energy in the relationships between people in the group or family;2.
-Perceive multiple layers happening at the same time;3.
-Differentiate time between what happened then and what is actually happening now;4.
-Perceive the advent of harmonic resonance in small groups and families;5.
-Support the surround members as well as the turn person;6.
-Encourage and facilitate mutual support, cooperation and safety in small groups of people and families;7.
-Perceive postures, movement patterns and subtle energetic sensations that are expressions of early imprinting;8.
-Perceive and track ANS cycling in individuals of all ages, in families and small groups;9.
-Perceive rhythmic and fluid tide changes in families and groups and in individual relationships;10.
-Sense where to place my attention in myself and to most optimally come into relationship with members of the family or small group;11.
-Have a readily available compassionate responsiveness to the wide range of dynamics that present in families and small groups;12.
-Keep track of where I am in space and time.13.
-Keep track of where we are in the sequence of the process, either in private sessions or WS settings.14.
-Perceive if expressions from babies, children and adults support potency building, conservation of energy, building of individual and group resources, or expend energy and reinforce the pre-existing trauma.15.
-Build dedicated highly co-cooperative small group and family teams;16.
-Make good use of my own counter transference activations and employ the energy of my own activation into useful coaching behaviors that support me and the people I am working with.
+Attend to the energy in the relationships between people in the group or family;

+Perceive multiple layers happening at the same time;

+Differentiate time between what happened then and what is actually happening now;

+Perceive the advent of harmonic resonance in small groups and families;

+Support the surround members as well as the turn person;

+Encourage and facilitate mutual support, cooperation and safety in small groups of people and families;

+Perceive postures, movement patterns and subtle energetic sensations that are expressions of early imprinting;

+Perceive and track ANS cycling in individuals of all ages, in families and small groups;

+Perceive rhythmic and fluid tide changes in families and groups and in individual relationships;

+Sense where to place my attention in myself and to most optimally come into relationship with members of the family or small group;

+Have a readily available compassionate responsiveness to the wide range of dynamics that present in families and small groups;

+Keep track of where I am in space and time.

+Keep track of where we are in the sequence of the process, either in private sessions or WS settings.

+Perceive if expressions from babies, children and adults support potency building, conservation of energy, building of individual and group resources, or expend energy and reinforce the pre-existing trauma.

+Build dedicated highly co-cooperative small group and family teams;

+Make good use of my own counter-transference activations and employ the energy of my own activation into useful coaching behaviors that support me and the people I am working with.

 I believe and have strong evidence to support that the primary adverse imprinting effects that lead to dysfunctional character structure, character styles and personality traits are the result of trauma imprints from the preconception, gestation, birth and post-birth periods of life.
 These trauma imprints appear to be profoundly influenced by ancestral tendencies, parental relationship formation, parental conception behaviors, past life influences, prenatal trauma, birth trauma and post-birth trauma.
 The effects of trauma from this period of time, in turn, have profound influence on how we grow up and how we behave in our adult lives.
 I have dedicated myself to doing clinical research and training competent practitioners that focus on developing healthy, self-directed, compassionate human beings from the ground up.
 The work is designed to develop proactive education and therapy models that facilitate the healing of adverse trauma imprints, thereby influencing the next and future generations.
 The work is also post active.
 It serves to heal past trauma influences so those individuals can grow to live full creative productive lives.